 Both of these schools closed in 1893 when the Newbattle Public School was opened in

 Gardiner Place, Newtongrange.
-The building is still in use today as the Newbattle Community Education Centre.
+The building is still in use today as the Newbattle Community Learning Centre.

 The original bell from this school is still on display of the current Newbattle High School foyer to this day (see picture).
 This school was both a primary and a secondary school.
 In 1907, an extension was built to the Newbattle Public